-25 experts conducted RECP assessments as part of training programmes (2014, 2015 and 2016).
+37 experts conducted RECP assessments as part of training programmes (2014, 2015 and 2016).

 Four cities (Minsk, Molodechno, Vilejka and Sluck) established RECP clubs, making more than 30 enterprises able to apply RECP methodology.
+In 2015-16, 2 RECP Sectoral Clubs (Road construction sector and Railway) were established in 2017.

-RECP centre was established under the Institute of Business and Management of Technology of the Belarus State University (2016).
+RECP centre was established under the Institute of Business and Management of Technology of the Belarus State University (September 2016).